Pacifica’s Climate Action and Resiliency Plan (CARP)

 Latest News & Updates

-Submissions for the Youth Art Competition
+Youth Art Competition

 The Climate Action and Resiliency Plan (CARP) Task Force hosted a Youth Art Competition on April 12th, 2025, at the Community Center.
 The event brought the community together to engage in conversations about the City's Climate Action Plans.
 Centered around the theme and guiding question, "How can YOU make a difference for climate change in Pacifica?", the competition invited students from kindergarten through 8th grade to express their ideas through art.
 This free event required a parent or guardian to accompany each child.
 Art supplies were provided, though participants were also welcome to bring their own materials.